Technical Whitepaper

 6. Write-time enforcement is non-negotiable

 Query-time redaction.
 Raw PII is indexed; detection runs on each output before display.
-Easy to retrofit.
-Fails the embeddings test (T4) and the vendor-logging test (T2), because PII has already entered the searchable system and any third-party API logs.
+Fails the embeddings test (T4) and the vendor-logging test (T2), because PII has already entered the searchable system.

 Write-time redaction.
 Detection runs before data enters the index, the vector store, or any LLM prompt.
-Harder to implement, because it requires a stable detection pipeline before ingestion.
 Eliminates T2 and T4 by construction.

 A vendor that cannot articulate which pattern they use should be assumed to use query-time.
 Ask: "At what point in your ingestion pipeline does PII detection run, and what is stored before that point?"